 The Challenge – Complex Fee Calculations

-Each calculation is based on many variables, including Permit Category, Volumes Used and operational criteria, as well as pro-rata adjustments.
+Each complex fee calculation is based on many variables, including Permit Category, Volumes Used and operational criteria, as well as pro-rata adjustments.
 Each charging model has a validity period to allow for calculations to change over time.

 The Agency needed separate rules into Charging Regimes, with a management team for each.
 Rules can only be applied to data specifically relevant to a specific Charging Regime.